hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - decrypt traffic and apply the content-based access policies defined for HTTP traffic -> make malware scanning possible
       - <span style="color: #bb6600;">drop</span> the HTTPS connection
       - <span style="color: #bb6600;">monitor</span> the request as the web proxy continues to evaluate the request against policies that may lead to a final drop, pass through, or decrypt action
-  - add protection for data in transit and have headers in the email message: <span style="color: #bb6600;">deploy a encryption appliance</span>
+  - config to add protection for data in transit and have headers in the email message: <span style="color: #bb6600;">deploy a encryption appliance</span>
   - API for Cisco Security Management appliances
     - a representational state transfer (REST) based set of operations
     - providing secure and authenticated access to the Security Management appliance reports, report counters, tracking, quarantine, and configuration